 A carrier with more than one entry point is also essential for cats.
 If your cat is nervous or scared, it may not be easy to coax them into the carrier.
 In these cases, a top-loading carrier can be helpful.

-It can sometimes be more hard to get a cat used to a carrier than a dog.
+It can sometimes be harder to get a cat used to a carrier than a dog.
 Being able to load them down into a carrier rather than having them go in the front can be easier for you.
 It also helps the cat to remain calmer.

 If you want to train your cat to go into a crate to stay during the day, the method can be different than litter training.
 Keep in mind that it will still take time and can even take weeks of consistent practice.